 Coming soon: Terror Tales Vol II – in 2018

-Vickie writes about things that are important to her—literacy, community, human profiles, and most of all, family.
-Her work has been published in Telling Stories: a Calhoun Area Writers Anthology, Lady Literary Magazine, Dalton Living Magazine, Calhoun Magazine, and on her blog at www.aliteratelife.blogspot.com.
+Vickie McEntire writes about things that are important to her—literacy, community, human profiles, and most of all, family.
+Her work has been published in Chicken Soup for the Soul: Inspiration for Teachers, Telling Stories: a Calhoun Area Writers Anthology, Lady Literary Magazine, Dalton Living Magazine, Calhoun Magazine, and on her blog at www.aliteratelife.blogspot.com.

-She is an active supporter of literacy (Calhoun-Gordon Council for a Literate Community) and promotes reading—specifically reading aloud to children—by making appearances at local schools and libraries.
-She attends writers conferences and workshops throughout the Southeast and is a member of both the Georgia Writers Association and the Calhoun Area Writers group.
+She is an active supporter of literacy (Calhoun-Gordon Council for a Literate Community and the Ferst Foundation) and promotes reading—specifically reading aloud to children—by making appearances at local schools and libraries.
+She mentors the next generation of writers and attends writers conferences and workshops throughout the Southeast.
+She is a member of the Society of Children’s Book Writers and Illustrators, Georgia Writers Association and Calhoun Area Writers group.

 Amber has been writing professionally since 2006.
 She has published hundreds of nonfiction articles in magazines and newspapers both in the US and Canada.
 She writes regularly for GEORGIA Magazine, Sea Island Life, GRIT, and Points North Magazine, and is a contributor to many others.